Nitrokey/nitrokey-documentation/nitropad/ubuntu/index.rst

    and could already use it normally.

-4. Open the pre-installed Nitrokey App and change the PINs of your Nitrokey as `described here <change-pins.html>`_.
+4. Open the pre-installed Nitrokey App and change the PINs of your Nitrokey.
+To learn more about how to change the PINs, please refer to chapter `Change User and Admin PIN <change-pins.html>`_.

-5. Change the passphrase for disk encryption as `described here <change-disk-encryption-passphrase.html>`_.
+5. Change the passphrase for disk encryption.
+   To learn more about how to change the passphrase for disk encryption, please refer to chapter `Change Disk Encryption Passphrase <change-disk-encryption-passphrase.html>`_.
    This passphrase is different from your user acount's passphrase.

 .. include:: ../content/shared-index-content2.rst